aygunliftern/CarManagementFunctionStates/Relevelling.md

   - Do not bridge the door(will be explained).

 ## Releveling Status
-This part includes conditions to update status of releveling.
+This part includes 2 part to update status of releveling,

+1. Doorzone Check
+2. Timer Check

+### Doorzone
+This part includes conditions to check if elevator is in doorzone.

 - If value of oCarIsInDoorZone is TRUE and carIsOnLevelWithDeviation is TRUE,
+  - Elevator Speed will be reset.
+  - Releveling timer will be reset.
-  - El
+  -